-Early socialization and training are essential for setting your new puppy up for success, but it can be overwhelming to choose the right class with all of the options out there.
+Early socialization and training are essential for setting your new puppy up for success.
+It can be overwhelming for new dog owners to choose the right class with all of the options out there.

-Simply taking your pup to the dog park isn’t enough to properly socialize them — an uncontrolled environment can often lead to bad experiences and can expose your pup to harmful illnesses!
-It’s important to manage their experiences during the important socialization window known as the imprint period.
-You want to make sure that your puppy learns how to interact appropriately with dogs and people, and group classes provide a great environment to do this, as well as a perfect place to practice basic training skills around distractions.
+Merely taking your pup to the dog park isn’t enough to properly socialize them — an uncontrolled environment can often lead to bad experiences and can expose your puppy to harmful illnesses!
+It’s essential to manage their experiences during the critical socialization window known as the imprint period.
+You want to make sure that your puppy learns how to interact appropriately with dogs and people, and group classes provide a great environment to do this.
+Classes are also a perfect place to practice necessary training skills around distractions.

 Why Attending a Puppy Class Is ImportantEven if you’ve had and trained dogs before, you and your new dog (especially a puppy) will benefit from a group class environment for a variety of reasons:

 - A dog trainer can give you real-time feedback on your training techniques that an online video or article simply can't.

 - Personal attention from a trainer saves you from making unnecessary mistakes.
 Plus, having their expertise readily available makes it easier to troubleshoot behavior issues as they relate specifically to your lifestyle and home environment.

 - Your trainer will get to know you and your puppy's characteristics and temperament and can help you approach their training most effectively.

 - A group class provides opportunities to practice around distractions that aren't available in your home.
 Practicing around distractions takes your dog's skills to the next level if they've already perfected them in your living room.